 My favorite recipe for a "Happy Skin-Juice" shows you that the preparation of such a drink is quite simple.
 It contains the most important nutrients for healthy skin, is quickly made and requires no elaborate stockpiling and no special equipment.
 The ingredients are easy to keep on hand in the home or office.
 And the juice tastes fruity and fresh.

 The HighDroxy Happy Skin Juice

 - 150 ml freshly squeezed carrot juice (If juicing yourself is too time-consuming: carrot juice from a jar will do, ideally from the baby shelf of relevant drugstore chains.
-It is gently produced, free of additives and comparatively inexpensive).
+It is gently produced, free of additives and comparatively cheap).

 - 1 level teaspoon tomato paste (from the tube especially handy)